Non-negative Matrix Factorization: Robust Extraction of Extended Structures: Introduction

 An accurate recovery of disk morphology aids in the understanding of disk properties in several ways.
 First, one can retrieve a surface brightness profile, which can reveal possible asymmetric structures and the traces of complex dynamical structures (spiral arms, jets, clumps, etc. See \citealp{dong15, dong16} for some canonical examples).
 Second, one is able to study the evolution of disks on short timescales (see \citealp{debes17} for the yearly evolution of the TW Hydrae disk).
 Third, the morphology of disks can indicate the possible existence of unseen planets that are perturbing the circumstellar disk structure, creating observable signatures \citep[e.g.,][]{rodigas14, lee16, nesvold16, dong17}.

 The aim of post-processing is to detect and characterize point sources and extended circumstellar disks.
 Point source detection methods have gained much progress in recent years (SDI, ADI, etc.), however all these algorithms perform poorly for extended disks, and it is difficult, if not nearly impossible, to fully calibrate the disks in that context.
 With an eye towards more robust and well-calibrated PSF subtraction for disk studies, we study in this paper the Non-negative Matrix Factorization (NMF) method.
 The early work of NMF was carried out by \citet{paatero94}, and became well-known after \citet{lee01} who provided updated rules to guarantee convergence through iteration.
 In \citet{blanton07} the authors determined update rules which can handle non-uniform and missing data primarily for astronomical spectroscopic observations.
 Their method was improved by \citet{zhu16} in a vectorized form, which is adopted in this paper because of its excellent parallel computational efficiency.
+An early attempt with NMF on high-contrast imaging has been performed by \citet{gonzalez17}; in this paper we study the method in detail.

 In post-processing, the steps of NMF are similar to KLIP: construct components from given references first, then model any target with the components.
 Unlike KLIP, NMF does not remove the mean of every image, and keeps all the entries non-negative, which consequently constructs a non-orthogonal component basis.
 When modeling a target, non-negative coefficients for the components are obtained.
 In order to perfectly recover the morphology of the astrophysical signals such as circumstellar disks, the NMF subtraction results do need forward modeling, however we are able to show that, to the first order, this can be performed with a simple search in a one-dimensional space.